skip to content

 [01:13:05.05] - Mikhail So.

-[01:13:05.17] - Rion Gull So the proof system in general as a whole is more about the Web3 crowd that really has some absolutely necessary critical data application that you need the proofs for specific, very specific reasons.
-And I do think that there are valid use cases for that, but I think that there are a lot more use cases that are going to be achievable without proofs, but you still want a good developer.
-Like, developer experience is in my opinion even more important than some of the proof stuff.
-If we can get it all, great, but with limited resources, you have to prioritize certain things in certain orders.
-I think that's about all the time that we have today.
-But I wanted to open up to anybody else to say anything else that they wanted to.
-And we also have top shelf anarchy saying, hey Dash, folks, you all should pursue getting DASH on Cake Wallet, which, you know, sure, it's a permissionless system also, so feel free to integrate it if you are part of Cake Wallet.
+[01:13:05.17] - Rion Gull So the proof system in general as a whole is more about the Web3 crowd that really has some absolutely necessary critical data application where you need the proofs for very specific reasons.
+I do think there are valid use cases for that, but I think there are a lot more use cases that are going to be achievable without proofs.
+But you still want a good developer experience.
+Developer experience is, in my opinion, even more important than some of the proof stuff.
+If we can get it all, great, but with limited resources you have to prioritize certain things in certain orders.
+I think that's about all the time that we have today, but I wanted to open it up to anybody else to say anything else they wanted to.
+We also have Top Shelf Anarchy saying, "Hey Dash folks, y'all should pursue getting Dash on Cake Wallet."
+Which, you know, sure.
+It's a permissionless system also, so feel free to integrate it if you are part of Cake Wallet.
 But anything else that anybody else wanted to say?
-Any.
-Yeah, any questions from.
+Any questions from...?

 [01:14:24.05] - Mikhail Yeah, I have a question to Matt about this verification that has to be implemented.
 What do you expect?
-How much of the work are there necessary?
-Like one month, two months?
-Do you have any expectation how, how easy will it be?
+How much of the work is necessary?
+One month?
+Two months?
+Do you have any expectation for how easy it will be?

-[01:14:45.23] - Matt That is a very good.
+[01:14:45.23] - Matt That is a very good question.
 I think if I was able to work on this full time, I could do it in less than a month, maybe a month.
 I don't know.
-It's hard because I would really like, if I was going to, if I was going to come on record and say that I actually did trust this code, I would want to have like, I would want to be really darn sure that everything was there.
+It's hard because if I was going to come on the record and say that I actually trust this code, I would want to be really darn sure that everything was there.
 I would want to have tests for all the edge cases.
-It's not, it's not, it's not nearly as easy as what I've just shown here, which was mostly just taking apart everything and just hashing it again.
-So I would say a month is probably, it's probably decent.
-If I was only doing proofs like the whole time, I could do that.
+It's not nearly as easy as what I've just shown here, which was mostly just taking apart everything and hashing it again.
+So I would say a month is probably decent if I was only doing proofs the whole time.
+I could do that.

 [01:15:37.09] - Rion Gull And I would probably add to that